MarkBind/markbind/docs/userGuide/tipsAndTricks.md

-To display the raw variable interpolation syntax using `{% raw %}{% endraw %}`, you would also need to add the `v-pre` attribute using markdown-it-attrs or as a html attribute.
+To display the raw variable interpolation syntax using `{% raw %}{% endraw %}`, you would also need to add the `v-pre` attribute using markdown-it-attrs or as a HTML attribute.

 <box type="info">